Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 GPS Position                    : 1 deg 17' 11.93" N, 103 deg 50' 48.61" E
 ```

-From the results, the most interesting information we can glean from is the GPS Coordinates.
-Given that the challenge description references a [GPS coordinate conversion tool](https://www.pgc.umn.edu/apps/convert/).
-Putting our Latitude and Longitude values into the converter, we get the `lat_lon` as follows: `1.286647_103.846836`, which makes up the first part of the flag!
+From the results, the most interesting information we can glean from is the GPS Coordinates, given that the challenge description references a [GPS coordinate conversion tool](https://www.pgc.umn.edu/apps/convert/).
+Putting our Latitude and Longitude values into the converter, we get the `lat_lon` as `1.286647_103.846836`, which makes up the first part of the flag!

 The second part requires some date in `YYYY:MM:DD` format, but where can we get that?
 From the ExifTool, it seems that it is likely to be `2020:12:01` as that was the earliest time the file was modified.
 If we were to take that as face value, it would also mean that the time this photo was taken was at 10:52 AM.